kwwebb/JumoAccounting/README.md

 Assumptions:
  1. Aggregation by Network, Product, Month - Month is the actual month and does not take the year into consideration.

+Code Test Coverage:
+ I have added as many unit tests as time has allowed.
+The initial coverage is satisfactory.
+However, more tests need to be added.